Factbox: Main candidates in Israel's election

 JERUSALEM (Reuters) - Following is a list of the leading candidates in Israel’s March 17 parliamentary election, their main policies and where they stand on participation in a governing coalition.

-Currently, polls show Prime Minister Benjamin Netanyahu’s Likud party and the center-left Zionist Union opposition running neck-and-neck, with each predicted to win around 24 seats in the 120-seat Knesset.
+Currently, polls show Prime Minister Benjamin Netanyahu’s Likud party and the centre-left Zionist Union opposition running neck-and-neck, with each predicted to win around 24 seats in the 120-seat Knesset.

 Popularly known as “Bibi”, Netanyahu, 65, is seeking a fourth term as prime minister as head of the right-wing Likud party.
 He has made security a main issue of his campaign, straining a frayed relationship with the U.S. administration by speaking in Congress against a nuclear deal with Iran.